Real Effects of BPC-157 Peptide

 • mood swings

-Currently, all available animal studies do not report any clear adverse effects of toxicity of BPC 157.
+Currently, all available animal studies do not report any potential side effects of toxicity of BPC -157.
 It’s unknown if the peptide can lead to acne, water retention, hair loss, headaches, fatigue, or lethargy.

-However, the lack of clinical trials means that there could potentially be serious side effects in humans, which remain unknown.
+However, the lack of clinical trials means that there could potentially be serious BPC-157 side effects in humans, which remain unknown.
+The long-term safety of the peptide is also unknown since it’s been investigated only in short-term animal trials.

 Apart from the unknown effects of the peptide on healthy individuals, there is also no data on how BPC-157 may affect individuals with chronic diseases or whether it may interact with any foods and medications.